 Phillips says, “In practice, every project or program, regardless of its nature, scope, and content will have intangible measures associated with it.
 The challenge is to efficiently identify and report them.”

-Evaluating ROI is extremely complicated and time consuming.
-Phillips does say that organizations should consider measuring learning and implementing ROI impact studies very selectively on only 5 to 10% of their training program.
-He acknowledges that otherwise it becomes incredibly expensive and resource intensive.
+Evaluating ROI is complicated and time consuming.
+Phillips suggests that organizations should implement ROI impact studies selectively, on only 5 to 10% of their training program, since it is both expensive and resource intensive.

-More and more companies are becoming interested in metrics.
-My question is whether stakeholders will realize the overall benefit of the ROI evaluation to accept the time commitment required of their training staff.
-In that regard, I am still a Brinkerhoff’s Success Case fan.More on Re-evaluating Evaluation - Jack Phillips and ROI by Barbara Camm
+As companies become more interested in metrics, hopefully stakeholders will realize the overall benefit of the ROI evaluation and accept the time commitment required of their training staff.